GunForce II

-GunForce II (Note: Also known as Geo Storm (ジオ ストーム, Jio Sutōmu) in Japan.) is a run and gun arcade video game developed and originally published by Irem in September 1994.
-It is the sequel to the original GunForce and one of the last arcade games, if not the last to be released by the company before ceasing development of video games in the same year, after which a group of employees from the gaming division of Irem would go on to form Nazca Corporation due to being tired of the company's inactivity.
+GunForce II (Note: Also known as Geo Storm (ジオ ストーム, Jio Sutōmu) in Japan.) is a run and gun arcade video game released in 1994.
+It is one of the last arcade games Irem published before ceasing development of video games in the same year.
+It is the sequel to the 1991 arcade game GunForce.
+It is considered a spiritual predecessor to the Metal Slug franchise as many its developers went on to form the Nazca Corporation which developed the series for SNK.
+It is sometimes referred to as "Metal Slug Zero".

 In GunForce II, players take control of Max and Lei through multiple stages battling against enemy soldiers and aliens, while rescuing POWs and collecting medals.
 Once again D.A.S., the persistent antagonist organization from previous games such as Air Duel, Undercover Cops and In the Hunt, threatens planet Earth and it is up to Max and Lei to stop D.A.S.
 GunForce II is the fourth and the last installment of D.A.S. tetralogy.
-It is considered a spiritual predecessor to the Metal Slug franchise by SNK, as the first title in the series bears many similarities with this game and is also sometimes referred to as "Metal Slug Zero".